mckinsey/vizro/vizro-ai/docs/pages/user-guides/chart-examples.md

     [VizroAIChart2]: ../../assets/user_guides/map_chart.gif

-### Create surface plots with Vizro-AI
+### Create a surface plot

-With Vizro-AI you can create visually beautiful and engaging charts with a few commands.
-Let's explore the impressive surface plot VizroAI can generate for us.
+With Vizro-AI, you can create complex and captivating charts using few commands.
+Let's dive into the 3-dimensional surface plot that VizroAI can generate for us.

 !!! example "Surface plot"